Is AJ Back on the market?

 Exactly, so your intentions aren’t solely “let’s be friends.”
 (You do know this is my field of expertise, right?
 Riiight?)

-Things that re-energize me (as much as is possible): sleep, alone time, coaching emails, Tuesdays at 3pm.
+Things that re-energize me (as much as is possible): sleep, alone time, Tuesdays at 3pm.

 What Do You Mean “Low energy, Anna?”